marksweiss/sofine/README.md

 This is a small amount of overhead compared to writing one-off scripts for the return on investment of being able to know where your plugins are, call them with standard syntax, and compose them with each other in any useful combination.

 How small?
-Let's look at a small but not trivial example that ships with `sofine`, a plugin to call the Google Search API.
+Here is the Google Search API plugin that ships with `sofine`.

-It starts with a module scope helper function that you would have to write in any one-off script to call the API.
+It starts with a helper function that you would have to write in any one-off script to call the API.

     import urllib
     import urllib2